-If you are getting the SSL error NET: ERR_CERT_DATE_INVALID or NET: ERR_CERT_COMMON_NAME_INVALID in Google Chrome browser, it means your Internet connection or your computer is preventing Chrome from loading the page securely and privately.
-Some other reasons Such as Antivirus block SSL connection, Invalid google chrome cache, and cookies, Expired SSL certificate, firewall, Browser error also cause your connection is not private error.
+If you are getting the SSL error NET: ERR_CERT_DATE_INVALID or NET: ERR_CERT_COMMON_NAME_INVALID in the Google Chrome browser, it means your Internet connection or your computer is preventing Chrome from loading the page securely and privately.
+Some other reasons Such as Antivirus block SSL connection, Invalid google chrome cache, and cookies, Expired SSL certificate, firewall, Browser error also cause your connection is not a private error.
 Whatever the reason, here apply solutions below to get rid of this error.

 - Disable antivirus software to check and make sure the security firewall not causing the issue.

 - Again disconnect from VPN (If configured on your PC)

 As discussed before the primary reason you may encounter this error message is due to the computer system clock being set incorrectly.
 This can happen by accident, by power loss, when a computer is turned off for an extended amount of time, by the onboard battery dying, by time travel (just kidding, maybe), or by simply erroneously setting the clock to the wrong time.

 To Check and correct the Date and time

 - Open settings app using Windows + I keyboard shortcut,

 - Then toggle on Set time automatically and Set time zone automatically.

 If you are Windows 7 and 8.1 users then

 - Click on “Date and time settings” on the taskbar